 What Can I Do with a Theology Degree?

-Theology studies can actually be applied to a myriad of professions in a church, social organization or school.
+Theology studies can be applied to a myriad of professions found in a church, social organization or school.
 Read on to find out more about these career opportunities.
 Schools offering Ministry degrees can also be found in these popular choices.

 Types of Theology Degrees

 Most programs are tailored toward students who want to pursue a career as a clergy member.
 Bachelor's degree programs in theology can get you started on this career path, while graduate programs in applied theology or theological studies are designed to help you advance or enhance your studies.
 Doctoral theology degrees are generally for those who wish to improve their teaching and ministry skills.